Best of the Letters From 2020

 I suppose this is what keeps these spin offs going.
 People holding on to a story they have bought into.
 A story that revolves more around them than around Jesus.
 The chance for the pay back of being right all along. –B. B., former member of WCG

 Comment: This letter is very true about WCG and the splinters.
 Their story revolves more around them than around Jesus.
 The program by Charles Atlas, which was based on isometric exercises, only worked if one practiced the exercises diligently over an extended period of time.
 Unlike HWA, Atlas never had any scandals in his life, and the FTC could never find any false advertising.
-As Atlas grew older, he refused to let himself go, because he knew young people looked up to him, and he didn’t want to be a hypocrite and a bad example (as HWA became).
+As Atlas grew older, he refused to let himself go because he knew young people looked up to him, and he didn’t want to be a hypocrite and a bad example (as HWA became).
 Atlas spent the last two years of his life running on the beach and reading his Bible.
-A good article on Atlas with photos is here.
+A good article on Atlas with photos is: Lessons in Manliness from Charles Atlas.

 Division in UCG Over Masks at Services: